jwald1/stimulus-tabs/README.md

 }
 ```

-Stimulus-tabs will define two action methods `showBusinessTab` and `showPersonalTab` which will show their corresponding tab's target
+Stimulus-tabs will define two action methods `showBusiness` and `showPersonal` which will show their corresponding tab's content

 You can also have a css class set on a selected by defining `selectedTabClass` as such